-Summer calendars are filling up with reservations from out-of-towners hoping for bed and breakfast — at your place.
+Calendars are filling up with reservations from family and friends hoping for bed and breakfast — at your place.

-Whether you are lucky enough to have a spare room dedicated to guests or you have squeezed a sofa bed in a home office, you can be a gracious host.
+Whether you are lucky enough to have a spare room dedicated to guests, have squeezed a sofa bed into a home office or own an inflatable bed, you too can be a gracious host.

-First, of course, clean the room from top to bottom.
+First, of course, clean the room the guests will be staying in from top to bottom.
 Make sure the blinds still work.
 Remove all the clutter you’ve stashed in there — especially sensitive documents such as bank statements or tax papers.
-No need tempting anyone to check the balance on your Visa bill.
-Make sure the closet has at least a foot of hanging space and provide some nice wooden hangers.
+No need tempting anyone to check the balance on your Visa.
+Make sure the closet has a foot or so of hanging space and provide some nice wooden hangers.
 (You can get an eight-pack for $5 at Ikea.)
 Provide a reading lamp by the bed if you can.
-Installing hooks on the wall for clothing is also a nice touch for beach or weekend houses.
-Toss a cozy throw on the back of a chair, stack some magazines or books and make a little welcome basket of fancy soaps, a toothbrush, bottled water and maybe a bit of chocolate.
-Ask your guests how they like their coffee.
-A fresh flower, even a single bloom in a bud vase, shows you want them to feel special.
+Toss a cozy throw on the back of a chair, stack some magazines or coffee table books and make a little welcome basket of fancy soaps, some shea butter hand cream, bottled water and a bit of chocolate.
+Ask your guests, before they arrive, how they like their coffee or tea and be prepared.
+Fresh flowers, even a single bloom in a bud vase, show that you think they are special.

 Never sleeping in your guest room: Have an adventure and sleep in your guest room tonight.
 Experience the joy (or sadness) of snoozing in this forgotten room.
-You might discover the mattress sinks to the floor or the skimpy curtains don’t close and let the morning sunlight directly in your eyes.
-Or you might decide that a white noise machine is a great amenity to keep guests from hearing your kids or neighbors through the walls.
+You might discover the mattress sinks to the floor or the skimpy curtains don’t close and let morning sunlight shine directly in your eyes.
+Or you might decide that a white noise machine is a great amenity to keep guests from hearing your TV blaring in the next room.

 Using sheets from your college days: The guest room is no place for castoff sheets.
 The same goes for rough, scraggly towels.
-Give guests your nicest ones or splurge on a new set.
-If you want to spoil your guests, iron the pillowcases.
+Give guests your nicest linens or splurge on a new set.
+If you want to spoil your visitors, iron the pillowcases.
 Too Martha Stewart for you?
-Okay, then don’t.
+Okay, forget it.

-Not setting out a luggage rack or bench: An open suitcase on the floor makes for a jumble of clothing and a messy room.
-A bench can serve as extra seating as well as a stand for a couple of suitcases.
-A foldable luggage rack, such as those they provide in hotels, is a terrific investment and can create a handy surface for luggage.
-Stash it in a closet after they are gone.
+Not setting out a luggage rack or bench: An open suitcase on the floor makes for a jumble of clothing and a messy-looking room.
+Plus all that bending down is hard on the lower back.
+A bench can serve as extra seating as well as a stand for a couple of tote bags or backpacks.
+A foldable luggage rack, such as those provided in hotels, is a terrific investment and can create a handy surface for a suitcase.
+Stash the rack in a closet when not in use.
 It’s also handy to have when you are packing for a trip.

 Ignoring grungy mattress pads: First of all, I hope you have a mattress pad.
 Yes, even if you are using a sofa bed.
-This pad keeps your mattress looking fresh.
+This quilted pad keeps your mattress looking fresh and adds a bit of padding.
 We all probably don’t wash them as much as we should.
 (Guilty as charged.)
-Remember, some guests may inspect the mattress pad for evidence of bed bugs.
-Others may thoughtfully remove sheets before checking out, catching a glimpse of your mattress pad.
-If yours is nasty, consider an upgrade.
+Remember, some travel-savvy guests may inspect the mattress pad for evidence of bed bugs.
+Others may thoughtfully remove sheets from the bed before checking out, catching a glimpse of your mattress pad.
+If yours looks nasty, consider an upgrade.

 Not providing tech support: Everyone travels with multiple cellphones, laptops and other devices.
 Leave a note in your guest room listing your WiFi code, and point out where the electrical outlets are.
 It’s a bad scene when guests come in late and have to hunt for places to plug in their chargers for the night.
-If you have a TV in the room, provide a sheet of instructions on using the remotes and cable, as a thoughtful friend did for us on our recent trip to the Hudson Valley.
+If you have a TV in the room, provide written instructions on using the remotes and cable, as thoughtful friends with a charming guest suite in the Hudson Valley did for our recent Thanksgiving visit.

 Neglecting to provide a wastebasket: Everyone creates trash.
-And why should your guests have to trek to the bathroom just to toss out a crumpled tissue?
-(Speaking of which, a box of tissues in a guest room is also a lovely convenience.)
+Why should your guests have to trek to the bathroom just to toss out a crumpled tissue?
+(Speaking of which, a box of tissues in a guest room is a lovely convenience.)
 Nice little wastebaskets are available for under $10.